-T1000 honors its' Eagle Scouts in a manner befitting this high rank and therefore Scouts who have been participating members of the Troop for at least one year are encouraged and may elect to have a special COH.
+Troop 1000 honors its' Eagle Scouts in a manner befitting this high rank and therefore Scouts are encouraged and may elect to have a special COH.
 This celebration of achievement is reserved exclusively for the Scout who has attained the Eagle rank.
 Other rank advancements and honors are recognized at the regular Troop COH.
 Upon notification that a Scout has passed his Eagle Board of Review, T1000 will:

-- 1. Secure the "Eagle Kit" from the Circle Ten Council office.

-- 2. Provide these additional items for the Eagle COH:

-- Eagle Neckerchief

-- Eagle Square Knot (patch)
+- 1. Secure the "Eagle Kit" from the Circle Ten Council office. - 2.
+Provide these additional items for the Eagle COH: - Eagle Neckerchief - Eagle Square Knot (patch) - Place the new Eagle's name on the Troop 1000 Eagle Honor Plaque

-- Framed Eagle Certificate

-- Place the new Eagle's name on the T1000 Eagle Honor Plaque

-- Printing of COH programs